-What can help us come out of THE BOX of the Inward Mindset and apply an Outward Mindset is our Self-Awareness.
-When we stop looking at how other people are making our lives difficult, how they're "that bad person" and we're the "poor ones," and focus on our efforts to apply the Outward Mindset, that is all we need to help us stay out of THE BOX.
+What can help us come out of THE BOX of the Self-focused Mindset and apply an Impact-focused Mindset is our Self-Awareness.
+When we stop looking at how other people are making our lives difficult, how they're "that bad person" and we're the "poor ones," and focus on our efforts to apply the Impact-focused Mindset, that is all we need to help us stay out of THE BOX.

-Of course, it is easier said than done, but one practice can help us stay committed to finding our way to an Outward Mindset.
-We call it 'SAM'- an acronym for 'See people,' 'Adjust efforts,' and 'Measure your impact.'
+Of course, it is easier said than done, but one practice can help us stay committed to finding our way to an Impact-focused Mindset.
+Arbinger Institute calls it 'SAM'- an acronym for 'See people,' 'Adjust efforts,' and 'Measure your impact.'

 See people.
 Seeing other people as people means considering their needs, objectives, and challenges.
 It means being curious about what makes them who they are and what matters to them.

 Adjust efforts.
 Adjusting efforts means directing our actions toward being more helpful to others after considering their needs, objectives, and challenges.

 Measure your impact.
 Once we've adjusted our actions toward helping others, it matters that we know whether our actions were helpful to the other person.
 It is what measuring our impact means (The Arbinger Institute, 2016).

 Despite our intention to be helpful, if we find out that our efforts were not as impactful for the other person as we would have liked, it means we might need to adjust our actions again.
 If our efforts are helpful, followed by that, we continue doing so while periodically checking in those we're trying to help to ensure we have a positive impact on them.

 How can we apply SAM in our daily lives?
 Let's look into some real-life examples to learn the same.